AdamSiekierski/unrickroll/README.md

 Take a look at the [issues](https://github.com/AdamSiekierski/unrickroll/issues) tab, and declare taking a task.

-On the technical side - make a fork of the repo, create proposed changes, and open a PR to the `develop` branch.
+On the technical side - make a fork of the repo, create proposed changes, and open a PR to the main repo.
 Then wait for the review, and... that's basically it!